Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     Match  *
 ```

-The Dockerfile should also be modified in order to have everything:
+The Dockerfile should also be modified to have the bash script and the log entry JSON file:

 ```bash
 FROM amazon/aws-for-fluent-bit:latest